pandas-dev/pandas/doc/source/computation.rst

 By default the labels are set to the right edge of the window, but a ``center`` keyword is available so the labels can be set at the center.
-This keyword is available in other rolling functions as well.

 .. ipython:: python